fab-spec/fab/README.md

 ## FAB version 0.x docs

-Prior to the

-**NOTE: these docs are for the `next` branch, which is in public pre-release, and active development.** For the docs related to FAB v0, (e.g. standalone tools like `@fab/static` & `@fab/compile`) which are now in maintenance mode, see [fab-docs--production--v0.branch.linc-preview.sh](https://fab-docs--production--v0.branch.linc-preview.sh/).
+Prior to the v1 release, FABs were in a v0 experimental phase, with a different design, and many different packages.
+For the docs related to FAB v0, (e.g. standalone tools like `@fab/static` & `@fab/compile`) which are now in maintenance mode, see [fab-docs--production--v0.branch.linc-preview.sh](https://fab-docs--production--v0.branch.linc-preview.sh/).